bickelmps/DIC_FFT_ETHZ/README.md

 <img src="https://github.com/bickelmps/DIC_FFT_ETHZ/blob/master/Figures/glacier.gif?raw=true">

 ##### Figure.
 Example of DIC_FFT application for glacier displacement monitoring.
-The subplots show 1) master and 2) slave images, 3) the displacement magnitude, as well as 4) the displacement vectors.
+The subplots show 1) primary and 2) secondary images, 3) the displacement magnitude, as well as 4) the displacement vectors.
 More examples at the bottom of the readme!
 ________________________________________________________________________________________________________

 ### Tool is being used by: